-, 2000
+August 31 September __, 2000

-This Subscription Agreement (this AAgreement@) is made in connection with the issuance by Bali Trust, a Delaware business trust (the ATrust@), of of beneficial ownership @) in the Trust to the person or entity who has signed this Agreement in the space provided below as ASubscriber.@ The Trust is operated in accordance with the Trust Agreement dated as of , 2000, (the ATrust Agreement@).
+This Subscription Agreement (this AAgreement@) is made in connection with the issuance by Bali Trust, a Delaware business trust (the ATrust@), of certificates a certificate of beneficial ownership interests (ACertificates interest (ACertificate@) in the Trust to the person or entity who has signed this Agreement in the space provided below as ASubscriber.@ The Trust is operated in accordance with the Trust Agreement dated as of August 31 September __, 2000, (the ATrust Agreement@).
 Capitalized terms used and not otherwise defined herein have the meanings set forth in the Trust Agreement or the Sale and Auction Agreement.

 1. Subscription

 (a) Subscription.
-Subscriber hereby agrees to acquire having a Certificate Balance equal to .
-In respect of such subscription to acquire , Subscriber hereby delivers to the Trust, together with this Agreement: (i) two original signature pages of this Agreement signed by Subscriber and (ii) a fully completed Investor Information Sheet and Accredited Investor Questionnaire, attached as Exhibits A and B, respectively.
+Subscriber hereby agrees to acquire Certificates a Certificate having a Certificate Balance equal to $8,170,000 $8,165,555.
+In respect of such subscription to acquire Certificates the Certificate, Subscriber hereby delivers to the Trust, together with this Agreement: (i) two original signature pages of this Agreement signed by Subscriber and (ii) a fully completed Investor Information Sheet and Accredited Investor Questionnaire, attached as Exhibits A and B, respectively.

 (b) Acceptance or Rejection of Subscription.
-Subscriber understands and agrees that the Trust may accept this subscription at its discretion and may reject this subscription, in whole but not in part, if (i) Subscriber fails to make the deliveries to the Trust set forth in Section l(a) above on or before , 2000 or (ii) the Trust, in its sole discretion, determines that the offer or issuance of to Subscriber would not qualify for the federal securities law exemption described in Section 2(c)(i) below.
+Subscriber understands and agrees that the Trust may accept this subscription at its discretion and may reject this subscription, in whole but not in part, if (i) Subscriber fails to make the deliveries to the Trust set forth in Section l(a) above on or before August 31 September __, 2000 or (ii) the Trust, in its sole discretion, determines that the offer or issuance of Certificates the Certificate to Subscriber would not qualify for the federal securities law exemption described in Section 2(c)(i) below.
 If the Trust rejects this subscription for either of these reasons, Subscriber understands and agrees that the Trust shall not have any further obligation under this Agreement.
+The Trust=s execution of this Agreement shall constitute acceptance of this subscription.

 (c) Funding.
-Subscriber agrees that, upon acceptance of this subscription by the Trust on the date hereof (the AEffective Date@), Subscriber shall be committed to fund the entire of the , in the amount of , which amount shall be due and payable in full on December 31, 2000.
+Subscriber agrees that, upon acceptance of this subscription by the Trust on the date hereof (the AEffective Date@), Subscriber shall be committed to fund the entire purchase price Certificate Balance of the Certificates Certificate, in the amount of $8,170,000 $8,165,555, which amount shall be due and payable in full on December 31, 2000; provided, however, if the Trust is in receipt of any funds prior to December 31, 2000 which are not received either in connection with the issuance of additional debt of the Trust or in connection with a capital contribution or funding (in whole or in part) by the Subscriber, Subscriber=s commitment to fund shall be terminated.

 (d) Conditions Precedent.
-On the Effective Date, each of the following items, in all respects (except where otherwise specified) in form and substance reasonably satisfactory to the Subscriber
+On the Effective Date, Subscriber=s commitment to fund the purchase price of the Certificates under this Agreement is conditioned upon the receipt by Subscriber on the Effective Date of Subscriber shall receive each of the following items, in all respects (except where otherwise specified) in form and substance reasonably satisfactory to the Subscriber.:

-(i) a copy, certified as of the Effective Date, or such other date as agreed by Subscriber, as true and complete by a duly authorized representative of the Trust and Enron as the case may be of:
+(i) a copy, certified as of the Effective Date, or such other earlier date as agreed by Subscriber, as true and complete by a duly authorized representative of the Trust and Enron as the case may be of:

 (A) the organizational documents of Enron and the Trust including evidence of due formation and Agood standing@ of Enron and the Trust.

-(B) all other trust or other applicable authorizations and actions of the Trust required (including without limitation any resolutions of its members or approvals of beneficiaries) to enable it to enter into, execute and perform those of the Documents to which it is, or is to be, a party; and
+(B) all other trust or other applicable authorizations and actions of the Trust required (including without limitation any resolutions of its members or approvals of beneficiaries) to enable it to enter into, execute and perform those of the Operative Transaction Documents to which it is, or is to be, a party; and